-All the team where now listening intently, as Yvonne voiced some of the questions many of them had carried for some time.
-Jesus took a deep breath and fiddled with some bread in his fingers.
+All the team were listening intently as Yvonne voiced some of the questions that many of them had been carrying.
+Jesus took a deep breath, looking at the bread he held in his fingers.

-“People are far too complex to never upset each other, but when all things are reconciled to Papa God, and I hand over the whole of the New Earth to him, everyone will be rooted in unfailing love.
+“In relationships, it’s impossible to never upset each other, but when all things are reconciled to Papa God and I hand over the New Earth to him, everyone will be rooted in unfailing love.
 Upset and hurt will happen, but the remedy will be quickly applied.”

 Bull understood what Jesus was saying but had no idea how it might be achieved.

-“Things will become clearer as the work ahead plays out, I promise.
-Agape Love is the reason all things exist.
-It is the ultimate, deepest meaning in every atom and fibre of creation, in due time it will succeed.”
+“Things will become clearer as the age plays out.
+Agape love is the reason all things exist.
+It is the ultimate, deepest meaning in every atom and fibre of creation and in due time it will succeed.”

 “Where are those trees?” asked Sylvia.